 They are aligned to form nearly straight dental arcades, with oral surfaces of adjacent teeth contacting to create a continuous chewing surface.
-This chewing surface wears to create a serrated pattern due to the folded structure of the teeth, parallel layers of enamel and dentine in upper and lower teeth wearing at different rates as the jaws are moved side to side during chewing.
+This chewing surface wears to create a serrated pattern due to the folded structure of the teeth, parallel layers of enamel and dentin in upper and lower teeth wearing at different rates as the jaws are moved side to side during chewing.

 Adjacent teeth are kept in contact by the converging arrangement of the teeth, those towards the extremities of the arcades tending to move inwards.

-Since the teeth do not meet one on one, extraction of opposing teeth will make matters worse not better.
+Since the teeth do not meet one on one, the extraction of opposing teeth will make matters worse not better.

 Natural Senses & Instincts

 The pet rabbit may be domesticated now, but they never lose their natural senses that their wild ancestors perfected.
-If rabbits are let out in the wild, they would go back to their natural ways of living - if they're not eaten by a bird of prey or hungry fox!
+If rabbits are let out in the wild, they would go back to their natural ways of living –

 Rabbits are hard-wired to live in groups in which they establish social hierarchies.
-(Learn more about how rabbits socialize with each other when living in groups).

 The main sensory organs in the rabbit anatomy consist of: